McGee Lumber Company

 Oak Lumber Oak Wood Buying Tips

-Lets talk briefly about oak lumber.
+Lets talk briefly about white oak lumber.
 Tackling this subject is a little like tackling the Internet—the subject is extraordinarily wide and unbelievably long and talking about oak like any wood can make those of us that love wood, chat all day.
 But, here's some basic information about Oak Lumber and buying Oak Lumber that should get you started.

 To start, the first question that demands a response is, “What are we trying to accomplish in purchasing oak for a given project?”
 Is appearance the reason that we are exploring an oak option?
 Or do we need the wonderful strength properties that oak delivers?